-Flasks were removed from the incubator and placed in a sterile fume hood.
+Flasks were removed from the incubator and placed in a sterile laminar flow.
 The used media in the T75's was removed.
 2.5mL of trypsin was added to each flask.
-Flasks were incubated for 2 minutes.
-Afterward, the flasks were manipulated in such a way as to remove the cells' connection to the bottom of the flasks referred to as "smacked."
+Flasks were incubated for 2 minutes in the CO2 incubator.
+Next, the flasks were manipulated in such a way as to remove the cells' connection to the bottom of the flasks referred to as "smacked."
 The cells were viewed using a microscope to confirm that cells were no longer attached.
-The trypsin solutions containing the cells were put into individual tubes, then media was added to each tube, so the total volume of the solution was 10mL.
+The trypsin solutions containing the cells were divided into individual tubes, then media was added to each tube, so the total volume of the solution was 10mL.
 Tubes were centrifuged for five minutes at 300 X g.
-The supernatants were removed, the cell pellets were resuspended.
+The supernatant was removed, and the cell pellets were resuspended into 10mL of media.
 Solutions were collected in a pipette and redistributed to ensure that each well had an equal number of cells to begin the experiment.
 The centrifuging process was repeated.
 New media was added so that the total volume in each tube was 6mL.
-1mL of solution was added to each well of two six-well plates.
+1mL of solution was added to each well of two sixwell plates.

-In experiment 1, a six-well plate was selected to be a control and was placed into a sterile fume hood without the UV light on and without a zeaxanthin treatment.
-A six-well plate was selected to be a UV light treated group.
+In experiment 1, a six-well plate was selected to be a control and was placed into a sterile laminar flow without the UV light on and without a zeaxanthin treatment.
+A sixwell plate was selected to be a UV light treated group.